 Visit website: https://odysseypictures.co.uk/

 13. The Pudding Stop

 The Pudding Stop in St Albans offers freshly made homemade puddings!
-A must tick-off your list of things to do in St Albans.
-Perfect for any excuse to stop over at The Pudding stop, whether it be after a dinner out, a random snack, a takeaway home, or just a gift to surprise someone special – it is just tasty puds that is baked fresh every day.
-Do you know they change their menu according to the seasons?
+Perfect for any excuse to pop in to The Pudding stop, whether it be after a dinner out, a snack, a takeaway home, or just a gift to surprise someone special – it is just tasty puds that are baked fresh every day.
+Their exciting menu changes according to the seasons.